+The aforementioned non-local constraint on $\lambda$ would most naturally be expressed in terms of maps between configurations spaces which `forget a marked point'.
+Unfortunately, for the Hofer-Wysocki-Zehnder configuration spaces, these maps do not exist.

-The most basic reason for the absence of forgetful maps is in fact not specific to the setup in \cite{HWZ-GW}.
-It will necessarily occur in any setting where one perturbs constant maps (as one must if one wishes to have transversality), and restricts attention to formally stable maps, i.e., requires any component with vanishing symplectic area to have finite automorphism group.
-The issue concerns perturbed constant spheres.
-Let $S$ be a sphere with three marked points $0,1,\infty$, and consider a map $u\colon S \to X$ with vanishing symplectic area $\int_{S} u^* \omega = 0$, but where $\bar \partial_J u \ne 0$ (i.e. it solves perturbed equation $\bar \partial_{J} u = \lambda$, where $\lambda$ is not identically zero).
+The most basic obstruction to forgetful maps is common to any setting where one both perturbs constant spheres, and restricts attention to maps with the property that any component with vanishing symplectic area has finite automorphism group.
+Indeed, let $S$ be a sphere with three marked points $0,1,\infty$, and consider a map $u\colon S \to X$ with vanishing symplectic area $\int_{S} u^* \omega = 0$, but where $\bar \partial_J u \ne 0$ (i.e., it solves a perturbed equation $\bar \partial_{J} u = \lambda$, where $\lambda$ is not identically zero).
 Assume that the images $u(0)$, $u(1)$, and $u(\infty)$ are distinct points.
 Consider other maps $v_0\colon C_0 \to X$ and $v_1\colon C_1 \to X$, where the image of $v_j(C_{j})$ passes through $u(j)$, $j=0,1$.
-Assume now that coherence holds.
-On the one hand, we should be able to glue $u$ with $v_0$ and $v_1$ to get a map $w\colon (C_0 \cup_0 S \cup_1 C_1) \to X$, where the domain is regarded as a curve with a single marked point $\infty$.
+Assume now that forgetful maps exist.
+On the one hand, we should be able to attach $u$ to $v_0$ and $v_1$ to get a map $w\colon (C_0 \cup_0 S \cup_1 C_1) \to X$, where the domain is regarded as a curve with a single marked point $\infty$.
 On the other hand, we should be able to forget the marked point $\infty$ for $w$.
 However, the domain resulting from forgetting $\infty$ is unstable, because of the irreducible area zero sphere component $S$ with only two marked points, and yet we cannot collapse $S$, since the points $0,1 \in S$ where $C_0$ and $C_1$ are attached have different images.

 The absence of forgetful maps for $\mathbf{Z}$, along with an approach to route around them, is discussed in detail in \cite{Schmaltz}.
-(We do not use the approach of \cite{Schmaltz}, although it would be interesting to compare our approach.)
+(We do not use the approach of \cite{Schmaltz}, although it would be interesting to compare to our approach.)